samara92/SIT305_Project/README.md

 		Phy6Meterials -> physics material that attached to the player to reduce friction.
 Removing friction will reduce the drag amount of the player and ground.

   - Sonic Game.apk (final game APK fikle. you can directly instrall this into your android mobile and play the game)

+  # API reference of my major public classes/functions/methods

+ Used "public sealed class PlayerPrefs".
+ On Android data is stored (persisted) on the device.The data is saved in SharedPreferences.
+C#/JavaScript, Android Java and Native code can all access the PlayerPrefs data.
+The PlayerPrefs data is physically stored in /data/data/pkg-name/shared_prefs/pkg-name.xml.
+ On iOS, PlayerPrefs are stored in /Library/Preferences/[bundle identifier].plist

+ Score,player health and player life count is added to player prefs in order to store them.Player prefs is storing values as key value pairs.

+My game used code samples;

+	public static int score;

+	void Start(){

+	score = PlayerPrefs.GetInt("CurrentPlayerScore",0);
+	}

+	Likewise, I stored 3 variables in this file.

+Setting a value e.g.: -

+	PlayerPrefs.SetInt ("CurrentPlayerScore",score);
+	PlayerPrefs.SetInt("PlayerCurrentHealth",playerHelath);
+	PlayerPrefs.SetInt ("playerCurrentLives", lifeCounter);

+Getting a value e.g.: -

+	lifeCounter = PlayerPrefs.GetInt("playerCurrentLives");
+	PlayerPrefs.GetInt("CurrentPlayerScore");
+	PlayerPrefs.GetInt("PlayerCurrentHealth");